ArdhenduBehera/cap/README.md

-# cap
-The Code will be available soon after the Conference
+# The Code and other information will be available soon after the AAAI conference.
+Thank you!